 It is about 7.9 g/cm3.
 There is very slight variation in density among the various SS grades.

 Rust-resistance is one of the best qualities for SS grades.
 There are environments wherein SS will corrode and rust, and there is some stainless grades are more likely to do so.
 However, by and large, stainless steel is a rust-resistant metal when properly maintained, with limited exposure to highly corrosive environments at elevated temperatures.
+Read more on our blog: Does Stainless Steel Rust?

-A top notch stainless steel provider will offer a range of stainless steel grades in various formats and finishes.
+A top notch stainless steel depot will offer a range of stainless steel grades in various formats and finishes.
 They will be trusted partners with reputable stainless steel manufacturers that adhere to precise manufacturing processes and utilize the most advanced machinery.
 A premium supplier will have unmatched knowledge about their product lines and be able to answer questions regarding anything from chemical composition to machining properties.
 They will have a thorough understanding of all the needs required to properly handle, transport, and store all stainless products.
-Attention to detail will also be a notable characteristic of an excellent supplier and they will provide timely communication in the event of product delivery delays or shortages.
+Attention to detail will also be a notable characteristic of an excellent stainless steel supplier and they will provide timely communication in the event of product delivery delays or shortages.

 Aluminum and stainless are two of the most popular and widely used metals around in some cases cross over in applications across shared industries.
 For example, both show up in the automotive, aerospace, architecture, and appliance industries among many others.
 Qualities like good corrosion resistance exist in both metals, yet stainless steel is much less likely to rust.
 And aluminum is nearly a third the weight of stainless steel, making it much better for applications requiring excellent strength-to-weight ratios, like exterior auto body paneling.